iloveyii/docker-crashcourse/README.md

 # PART 2 : Creating Docker images

+### Usage
+- Dockerfile is used when we need to create (and configure) an image that does not exist in docker hub
+- It is used once in only creating the image (deliverable/production ready) and hence it should be considered suitable for system level configuration while docker-compose is for application level configurations.

+### Commands
 - Using docker images is useful but we can create our own images and use it on other places or production servers
 - And to to do so we need Dockerfiles, which make use of scripting commands similar to bash
 - Build an image with tag `docker build -t image_name .`